The current state of education

 My wife and I have been watching with great interest, the local, state, and national discussions regarding schools re-opening.
 We recognize the pros and cons of each decision.

-With that being said, I wonder if the discussion should be centered on whether or not schools should be open or if we should discuss how to best educate children and especially assist students with a disability given it is the 21st century.
-If we are being honest, our current approach to educating students is not very effective for poor children, minority children, and especially for students with a disability.
+With that being said, I wonder if the discussion should center on whether or not schools should be open or if we should discuss how to best educate children and especially assist students with a disability given it is the 21st century.
+If we are being honest, our current approach to educating students is not very effective for poor, minority, or children with a disability.

 Let’s look less at textbook learning and more at hands on learning and teaching skills that are needed in today’s world.
-Let’s realize that the demands on teachers are great and that adding additional demands like teaching online only puts more demand on teachers who are already overworked and highly under paid.
+The demands on teachers are already so great; adding additional demands like teaching online only increases stress and limits their bandwidth.

 Asking someone whether they should open or close schools, when the “same old same old” occurs, might not be the best way to address all that is needed.

-Let’s use this opportunity, if you can look at it as such, to improve many of the old and outdated systems no longer capable of delivering value.
+Let’s use this opportunity, if you can look at it as such, to improve our education system.
+Because many of the old and outdated systems no longer capable of delivering value.